WHSS: Sacred Heart Radio

 Hamilton City Schools ended its live broadcasts at 4:00 PM on May 28, 2010, due to budget shortfalls and the discontinuation of the broadcasting arts program, as well as declining career opportunities in the broadcasting field.
 Station manager and broadcasting arts instructor David Spurrier will retire from his position after more than 31 years at WHSS.
 WHSS broadcast automatically until August 24, when the school district sold the station to Sacred Heart Radio, owner of WNOP.

+ClassX Radio

+Sacred Heart Radio sold WHSS to Spyrex Communications, Inc. and switched to classic rock as a simulcast of sister station WMWX.